Ireland’s Global Contribution

 Ireland's contribution to international peacekeeping operations began in 1958 and has continued unbroken to the present day.
 This represents the longest unbroken record of peacekeeping service of any country in the world.

-In this time, approximately 70,000 individual peacekeeping tours of duty have been completed by Defence Forces personnel and 87 members have given their lives in the cause of Peace.
-Every St Patrick's Day overseas, as at home, Defence Forces personnel hold traditional Shamrock Parades, where shamrock is handed out to personnel to be displayed on their head-dress.
-Personnel serving overseas often also receive their overseas service medals on St Patrick's Day.
+In this time, over 71,000 individual peacekeeping tours of duty have been completed by Defence Forces personnel and 87 members have given their lives in the cause of Peace.
+Every St. Patrick's Day overseas, as at home, Defence Forces personnel hold traditional Shamrock Parades, where shamrock is handed out to personnel to be displayed on their head-dress.
+Personnel serving overseas often also receive their overseas service medals on St. Patrick's Day.

-For personnel serving overseas in the cause of peace and security, in some of the world's most volatile environments, St Patrick's Day is an opportunity to reflect on home, and to celebrate and share our national heritage, both within overseas units, and with other international militaries that personnel are serving with.
-Ireland currently has 569 troops serving overseas across 13 missions.
+For personnel serving overseas in the cause of peace and security, in some of the world's most volatile environments, St. Patrick's Day is an opportunity to reflect on home, and to celebrate and share our national heritage, both within overseas units, and with other international militaries that personnel are serving with.
+Ireland currently has 567 troops serving overseas across 12 missions, including UN peacekeeping missions and UN-authorised CSDP missions.

 A More Equal, Peaceful and Sustainable World

 Ireland has a proud tradition of showing solidarity and support for people living with poverty and injustice around the world.
 Ireland’s development cooperation programme aims to reduce poverty, hunger and humanitarian need, with a particular focus on sub-Saharan Africa.
 On behalf of the Irish people, Irish Aid helps to build better futures for some of the world’s poorest communities by supporting long term development and providing humanitarian assistance.